gregschmit/rails-rest-framework/docs/_guide/3_serializers.md

 Serializers allow complex objects to be converted to Ruby primitives (`Array` and `Hash` objects), which can then be converted to JSON or XML.

-## NativeModelSerializer
+## NativeSerializer

 This serializer uses Rails' native `ActiveModel::Serializers::JSON#as_json` method.
-Despite the name, this converts records/recordsets to Ruby primitives, not actual JSON.
+Despite the name, this converts records/recordsets to Ruby primitives (`Array` and `Hash`), not JSON.

-Because this is the default serializer, you can configure it using the controller parameters `native_serializer_config` or `native_serializer_action_config`:
+This is the default serializer, you can configure it using the controller class attributes `native_serializer_config` or `native_serializer_action_config`:

 ```ruby